 You could also use 1 cup of fresh crushed pineapple plus 3 tablespoons water.
 But the canned pineapple is the classic version.

-With lots of fluffy vanilla buttercream, and maybe some pecans for good measure.
-Some people like cream cheese icing for this.
 If you’re feeling arts-and-craftsy, I also recommend making some very simple oven-dried pineapple flowers with thin slices of fresh pineapple.

-If you love a good old-fashioned hummingbird cake recipe, you will also love:
+If you love a good old fashioned hummingbird cake recipe, you will also love:

 - Easy Vanilla Buttercream Frosting